The Basics of Defined Benefit Plans

 The check for the plan contribution is made payable to whom?

 The Defined Benefit Plan itself.
-When a plan is implemented it is a separate legal entity and is assigned its own Tax Identification Number (TIN).
+When a plan is implemented, it is a separate legal entity and is assigned its own Tax Identification Number (TIN).
 The trustee opens an account in the name of the plan, using the plan’s TIN, at a financial institution.
 The sponsoring employer deposits the contribution to that account.
 Any Plan investments are then purchased using the funds from the Plan account.

 Is there any cost to the employees?